ArchipelagoMW/Archipelago/docs/contributing.md

 * **Do not introduce unit test failures/regressions.**
 Archipelago supports multiple versions of Python.
 You may need to download older Python versions to fully test your changes.
 Currently, the oldest supported version is [Python 3.8](https://www.python.org/downloads/release/python-380/).
-It is recommended that automated github actions are turned on in your fork to have github run all of the unit tests after pushing.
+It is recommended that automated github actions are turned on in your fork to have github run unit tests after pushing.
 You can turn them on here:
 ![Github actions example](./img/github-actions-example.png)